nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 +++

 * Namespace hiding
-  * In case that in outer namespece is a type with the same name as in the inner one, the inner "wins"
+  * In case that in outer namespace is a type with the same name as in the inner one, the inner "wins".

 ```C#
 namespace Outer